ThinkInvis/RoR2-Yeet/ModMeta/README.md

 - Removed code that was still unnecessarily treating TILER2 as a soft dependency.
 - Switched to TILER2 NetUtil for networked chat messages, was previously using an internal implementation.
 - Updated dependencies, and updated lang version to C#9.

-**2.2.0**

-- Moved configs from manual implementation to TILER2.AutoConfig.
-Added Risk Of Options support.
-- Changed TILER2 dependency type to a hard dependency (v7.0.1).
-- Recompiled for latest game version.